-Patterns in estuarine wetland condition based on ambient surveys and rapid assessment data must be interpreted with care, because gradients in geomorphology, hydrology, and ecology among estuaries will control, to some extent, the best attainable (or reference) condition.
+Patterns in estuarine wetland condition based on ambient surveys and rapid assessment data must be interpreted with care, because gradients in latitude, geomorphology, hydrologic regime, and ecology among estuaries will control, to some extent, the best attainable (or reference) condition.
 Each CRAM module incorporates an internal standard for wetlands assessed with the module, based on established relationships among wetland conditions and related ecological processes (Stein et al. 2009a), and all assessed wetlands are evaluated against this internal model of the "best" wetlands in the class (Collins et al. 2007).
 Differences among regions must nonetheless be interpreted with an awareness of the existing natural variability among wetlands in those regions.
 In order to address questions of natural variability, there is a critical need to establish regional networks of reference sites that illustrate the full range of conditions for each CRAM metric, including the best attainable condition (Brinson and Rheinhardt 1996).

 Although the ambient survey provides opportunities for identifying and selecting sites to comprise regional reference networks of estuarine wetlands, the internal CRAM standard for salt marshes should continue to be evaluated in the light of this first-time statewide ambient survey.
 Evaluation of internal standards will assure that the methodology appropriately identifies the best attainable condition for estuarine wetlands in the State of California as a whole, without respect to region.
+As reference sites are identified statewide, CRAM metrics can be adjusted to account for natural variability (e.g. latitudinal gradients) and regional differences in any wetland type.
 Further, identification of reference sites would assist in the development of performance thresholds for CRAM scores to differentiate between impaired from non-impaired conditions.
 While these thresholds may be subjective, a priori selected reference sites will ultimately verify the appropriateness of the threshold for the various CRAM metrics (Barbour et al. 1999).